Super Bowl has 101.1 million TV viewers, up from 2021 - NewsBreak

 Super Bowl has 101.1 million TV viewers, up from 2021

-NEW YORK — (AP) — An estimated 101.1 million people watched the Los Angeles Rams win the Super Bowl over the Cincinnati Bengals on NBC and Telemundo, up from 2021 and capping a stirring playoff schedule for the NFL.
+An estimated 101.1 million people watched the Los Angeles Rams win the Super Bowl over the Cincinnati Bengals on NBC and Telemundo, up from 2021 and capping a stirring playoff schedule for the NFL .

 Last year's game had a television audience of 92 million, the lowest since 2006.